 The bridge comes with a regular DC barrel plug adapter

 NOTE: 2 Networking cables will be needed with this solution, 1 for POE, and 1 for the actual device connection.
-If you do not want to use 2 ports, go for a POE splitter with barrel adapters (802.3af POE splitter with 5 volts DC)
+Additionally, if you do not want to use 2 ports, go for a POE splitter with barrel adapters (802.3af POE splitter with 5 volts DC)

 The wall mounts used printed on the Ender-5 Pro – Philips Hue wall mount: https://www.thingiverse.com/thing:2458638 – Ubiquiti Instant wall mount: https://www.thingiverse.com/thing:4497478